Sex, Intimacy, and Psoriatic Arthritis

 People with psoriasis and psoriatic arthritis have reported diminished sexual satisfaction and function.
 It’s not just the visual skin condition; depression and anxiety can be contributing factors.
 A treating dermatologist or rheumatologist can refer you to a specialist to help address both the medical and psychological components of performance issues.

-How to improve sexual satisfaction
+How to improve sexual satisfaction with PsA

 If you feel self-conscious try taking steps to create an intimate atmosphere.
 Dim the lights; wear sexy clothing, and other steps to make you feel less self-conscious and more desirable.
 Talk to your partner about what feels good and what adjustments may need to be made.
 Talk about what areas are good to touch and others that might make your feel uncomfortable.
 Explain that these areas may change based on your condition at any given time.
 Follow your doctor’s instructions on treating the lesions and take care to do things that make sex more comfortable such as using lubricants or condoms.